AndiKod/11ty3blanco/README.md

 # Blanco

-A simple, blank, 11ty3 starter with no over complications.
+A simple, sass or tailwind, 11ty3 starter with no over complexity or choices made.

 ---